Infantry Attacks

-Infantry Attacks (Infanterie greift an) is a classic book on military tactics written by Erwin Rommel about his experiences in World War I. At the time of the book's writing in the mid-1930s, Rommel's rank was lieutenant colonel.
+Infantry Attacks (Infanterie greift an) is a classic book on military tactics written by Erwin Rommel about his experiences in World War I. It was one of the first books in the series Graue Bücherei (Grey Library).
+At the time of the book's writing in the mid-1930s, Rommel's rank was lieutenant colonel.
 Rommel had planned to write a successor called Panzer Greift An (in English: Tank Attacks) about tank warfare, and gathered much material during the North Africa Campaign.
 However, as a result of his perceived involvement in a failed assassination attempt of Adolf Hitler, he was forced to commit suicide before completing this work.

 Overview

 Rommel describes his Stoßtruppen (shock troops) tactics, which used speed, deception, and deep penetration into enemy territory to surprise and overwhelm.
 Throughout the book, Rommel reports assigning small numbers of men to approach enemy lines from the direction in which attack was expected.
 The men would yell, throw hand grenades and otherwise simulate the anticipated attack from concealment, while attack squads and larger bodies of men sneaked to the flanks and rears of the defenders to take them by surprise.
 These tactics often intimidated enemies into surrendering, thus avoiding unnecessary exertion, expenditure of ammunition, and risk of injury.